dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 use AppBundle\Form\EntryFormType;
 ```

-We now need the template so create a new file: `src/AppBundle/Resources/views/Admin/entry_form.html.twig` And insert the following code into that new file:
+We now need the template, so create a new file called `src/AppBundle/Resources/views/Admin/entry_form.html.twig` and insert the following code into it:

 {% highlight html %}
 {% raw %}